Skip to main content

 • If you have additional context, you can choose to ignore this warning.

-• Or if you want to add a top-up, we’ll provide you with the minimum pay needed and you then can record a payment top-up from there.
+• Or if you want to add a top-up, we will provide you with the minimum pay needed, and you can then record a payment top-up from there.

 How to add a NLW top-up

-If you want to add a NLW top-up, simply click on the paysheet for an individual Care Professional.
+If you want to add a NLW top-up, click on the paysheet for an individual carer.

 Within the paysheet, you can then click Record Payment on the Payments and deductions section.

-Here, you’ll be able to add the NLW top-up by recording it as you would with any other additional payment.
+Here, you will be able to add the NLW top-up by recording it as you would with any other additional payment.

 You can give a name for this payment, such as a NLW top-up, and then enter the correct top-up amount.
 You can also add a description, such as the reason for recording the NLW top-up, and click Save.

-Once you’ve recorded this NLW top-up, you’ll see this reflected in the Pay Run, under the ‘Extras’ column in the table.
+Once you have recorded this NLW top-up, you’ll see this reflected in the Pay Run, under the Extras column in the table.

 Our NLW equation compares Total hours worked with Total pay.
 We always define these as: